-The CA is the principal source of Singapore law stipulating how companies are to be governed, together with its subsidiary legislation, as well as common law.
+The CA and its subsidiary legislation form the principal source of Singapore law stipulating how companies are to be governed.
 The Securities and Futures Act and its subsidiary legislation regulate, among others, activities in the securities industry such as market conduct and insider trading.
+As a common law jurisdiction, although the Singapore courts do not make law at their own discretion, they are able to interpret legislation for the purposes of deciding cases brought before them.
+Judgemade law cannot conflict with either the Constitution of Singapore or laws passed by the Singapore Parliament.
 SGX-listed companies also have to abide by the SGX-LR.
-The CG Code (and accompanying Practice Guidance) sets out corporate governance best practices; its Principles are mandatory and its Provisions apply on a 'comply and explain' basis to SGX-listed companies.
+The CG Code (and accompanying Practice Guidance) sets out corporate governance best practices for SGXlisted companies.
+Compliance with the Principles of the CG Code is mandatory, while its Provisions apply on a 'comply or explain' basis.

 6. How is the board or other governing body constituted?
+Does the entity have more than one?
+How is responsibility for day-to-day management or oversight allocated?